atrocore/atropim/docs/en/user-guide/categories.md

 The new record will be added to the categories list.
 You can configure it right away on the [detail view](./views-and-panels.md#detail-view) page that opens or return to it later.

-Alternatively, use the [quick create](./user-interface.md#quick-create)  button on any TreoPIM page and fill in the required fields in the category creation pop-up that appears:
+Alternatively, use the [quick create](./user-interface.md#quick-create)  button on any AtroPIM page and fill in the required fields in the category creation pop-up that appears:

 ![Creation pop-up](../../_assets/categories/creation-popup.jpg)